Projected Implementation – FY 2022

 Phase 1 – Concept Alternatives for Expansion

-Survey: GRTC gathered feedback on the concept alternatives for expansion from February 18 - March 12.
-Feedback will be valuable input as the Regional Public Transportation Plan gets drafted.
+Survey: GRTC gathered feedback on the concept alternatives for expansion from February 18 - March 12, 2021.
+Feedback provided valuable input as the Regional Public Transportation Plan was drafted.

 Public Meeting on Concept Alternatives: March 4th, 2021, 5:00 PM